jfrazx/envirator/README.md

 const envOpts: EnvOptions = {
   warnOnly: true,
-  productionDefaults: true,
   logger: winston,
   defaultValue: 4800,
   mutators: parseInt,
+  productionDefaults: true,
 };

 const port = env.provide<number>('PORT', envOpts);
 ```

-In addition to the three options previously discussed, you may provide a default value for use in the event an environment variable does not exist.
+In addition to the three options previously discussed (warnOnly, logger, productionDefaults), you may provide a default value for use in the event an environment variable does not exist.
 A single function or an array of functions may be passed to modify the extracted value.

 ---